Richard Zampella: Documentaries

 Zampella & Mulholland's 2013 documentary Cooper & Hemingway: The True Gen, narrated by Sam Waterston, Len Cariou as Ernest Hemingway.

 ICONS Radio Hour

 Zampella served as Producer of a radio podcast show, ICONS Radio Hour, for four years, from 2007 to 2010.
 He produced interviews with both current Hollywood artists and those with first-hand knowledge of the Classic Hollywood era.
 Zampella hired author and film historian Meir Z. Ribalow to co-host the podcast with Mulholland.

-Idylease
+Preservation and Conservation

-Richard Zampella is the owner & operator of Idylease Inn, a former resort hotel located in Newfoundland, which is a historically significant example of early 20th century resort architecture in Northwest, New Jersey.
+Richard Zampella is the owner and operator of Idylease Inn, a former resort hotel and historic landmark in Newfoundland, NJ, built in 1902.
+He also manages the Idylease Tree Farm and is licensed by the FAA to operate the Idylease Airfield.